 Aspect Summary Issues Contaminant fate and transport PFAS can leach from soil into groundwater and migrate offsite.
 PFAS can migrate offsite in drains.
 PFAS may partition to sediments upon contact with more saline surface water.
 Dissolved PFAS can be taken up by plants.
 Smaller PFAS molecules are more soluble and less able to sorb to organic material than larger molecules.
-PFAS can migrate considerable distances and discharge into Lake Illawarra.
-There it may partition into sediments near the mouth and potentially expose benthic organisms to PFAS, which in turn can be predated by more migratory species.
-Concentration of PFAS in the lake water are likely to be highly diluted and may not be detectable.
-A gum tree plantation adjacent to the site, may extract PFAS from groundwater.
+PFAS can migrate considerable distances in groundwater although this is restricted by hydraulic gradients and permeability.
+Permeability in the fractured rock aquifer may be low.
+Groundwater will discharge into Dumaresq Creek where concentrations of PFAS will be diluted. - Potential receptors include extractive use, terrestrial biotas and aquatic biota in Dumaresq Creek.
+Migration via drains may be more significant that in groundwater.
 Regulatory constraints Currently no accepted waste disposal criteria for PFAS Offsite disposal to a landfill is not a currently available option.
 Offsite Screening criteria for ecological receptors tend to be very low.
-The criteria protective of human consumption of impacted biota is generally below laboratory LORs. disposal to a treatment facility is a potential option Based on the EnRisk (2016) decision tree process for prioritisation, the site is currently classified as a priority 1 site Remedial constraints PFAS can be destroyed thermally but at very high temperatures i.e. >1400°C. Many other technologies have been tested at bench scale but not full scale.
-Remedial methods are not well established and may be cost- prohibitive if volumes of water and/or soil are large.
-Options are discussed There are methods that can remove PFAS from water including filtration methods and reverse osmosis. further in Section Error!
-Reference source not found.
+The criteria protective of human consumption of impacted biota is generally below laboratory LORs. disposal to a treatment facility is a potential option Remedial constraints PFAS can be destroyed thermally but at very high temperatures i.e. >1400°C. Many other technologies have been tested at bench scale but not full scale.
+Remedial methods are not well established and may be cost-prohibitive if volumes of water and/or soil are large.
+Options are discussed There are method that can remove PFAS from water including filtration methods and reverse osmosis. further in Section 5.